SebastienFRA/LVASI/README.md

 -------------------------
 NOTES
 -------------------------
+- ⚠ If you are using LVASI on a newly purchased or reinstalled PC, it is necessary to open Internet Explorer (not Edge) for the first time in order to accept internet access.
+If you don't, downloads won't work.

 - ⚠ Sometimes Windows detects LVASI as unwanted (not systematically).
 It's a false positive, I don't know why but nothing in the code is malicious.
 LVASI only downloads installation files from official sources and nothing else.
 Maybe because of checking for an LVASI update on startup?
 I don't have the answer yet.